taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Properties
-Now our implementation has a few use cases we can tackle
+Now our implementation has a few use cases we can tackle:
 - We can set the name but we are unable to read the name.
-To work around this lets make a method that returns the name.
+To work around this, let's make a method that returns the name.
 See `getName()`.
   - This is useful when you want to give read only access to the outside.
 - We are unable to use `playerOne.name = ` to redefine the name due to being private.
-However, we can create a method to set it instead, the benifits of this allows us to constrain the input.
+However, we can create a method to set it instead, the benefits of this allows us to constrain the input.
 See `setName(value)`.
-Alternativly see `set Name(value)`.
+Alternatively see `set Name(value)`.
   - This is useful to allow users of the class to set values with some basic validation.
 ```typescript
 class Player {